 Tea quotes remind us that tea is about living.
-They teach us not only what we need and how to manage a healthy lifestyle, but most importantly how to be a good person.
+Quotes teach us not only what we need and how to manage a healthy lifestyle, but how to be a better person.
 Many tea quotes arose out of the tea ceremony.

 The purpose of the tea ceremony is much more than just learning how to brew tea correctly; it is about learning how to become a better person through tea.
 The tea journey teaches us not only about tea but about ourselves.

 Sometimes I get stressed and wind up with too many negative thoughts swirling around in my head.
-It happens to everyone.
+It happens.
 The trick to turning the negative thoughts around is to recognize when it’s happening and get back on track.
 But how do you do that?

 When this happens I do a few things to try and turn my thoughts around to something more positive.
-I wrote about 3 Ways to Reduce Stress Naturally, but reading positive affirmations often seems to help too.
-Why?
+I wrote about 3 Ways to Reduce Stress Naturally, but reading positive affirmations often seems to help.

 Words can inspire, soothe and motivate.
 Quotes are popular because they give us a perspective on life.
 Short and to the point, their profound wisdom inspires us.
 Quotes can be full of humbling advice that touches the heart.

 Forbes always has an inspirational quote of the day on its website.
 There are hundreds of apps available from the App Store for soulful, inspiring and life-affirming quotes.
 I have MomentumDash installed on my Chrome browser to provide me with daily inspiration.

 Tea quotes are no exception.
 Take a look at some of my favorite tea quotes:

 Drink your tea slowly and reverently, as if it is the axis on which the world earth revolves – slowly, evenly, without rushing toward the future.
 Live the actual moment.
 Only this moment is life.”
 Thich Nhat Hanh, The Miracle of Mindfulness